Izenda7Series/docs/ui/doc_advanced_settings.rst

                * When the report is saved into this location, system will save report name together data time so that saving the new version of this report will not overwrite this report.
 The format when saved: <report name>_<mmddyyyy>_<hhmmss>

-               * For example:
+               * **For example:** |br|
                  If report “ABC” is saved to disk path at 10/22/2016, 23:59:00 then the report will be saved with name = ABC_10222016_235900
+         -  Null
       *  -  Determine common filter for the same field based on
          -  To determine how the filters considered whether different or the same in the dasboard so they will be common filter and shown in dashboard filter section or not.
-There are three available options:
+There are three available options: |br|

-               * Same field of the same data object from the same database schema (Default)
+            \- Same field of the same data object from the same database schema |br|
-               * Same field name regardless of database schema or connection string
+            \- Same field name regardless of database schema or connection string |br|
-               * Same alias name regardless of database schema or connection string Please see :ref:`Dashboard_Filters` for more details about common filter in dashboard.
+            \- Same alias name regardless of database schema or connection string |br|
+            Please see :ref:`Dashboard_Filters` for more details about common filter in dashboard.
+         -  Same field of the same data object from the same database schema
       *  -  Allow Multiple Sorts on Grid Header
          -  By selecting this checkbox, user can sort on multiple columns when clicking on Grid header in Vertical/Horizontal report.
 Otherwise, user can only sort by one column at a time.
+         -  True
       *  -  Show Preview section in Configuration Mode
          -  By selecting this checkbox, both Configuration and Preview sections display in the report part’s backside and setting popups.
 Otherwise, system only shows Configuration section.
+         -  True

 Cancel the changes
 -------------------